 Man United 2 Portsmouth 1

 Manchester United 2 Portsmouth 1, Old Trafford, English Football League Second Division, August 28, 1974.
-Manchester United defeated Portsmouth 2-1 at home thanks to goals from Gerry Daly and Sammy McIlroy, with the former scoring from the penalty spot.
+Manchester United defeated Portsmouth by a 2-1 score on home soil thanks to a goal apiece from midfielders Gerry Daly and Sammy McIlroy, with the former scoring from the penalty spot.

 Manchester United Quickfacts